google/WebFundamentals/src/content/en/updates/2018/10/wasm-threads.md

 </html>
 ```

-To try this page you'll need to run some form of web server and load it from
+To try this page, you'll need to run some form of web server and load it from
 your browser.
 That will cause the WebAssembly module to load and run.
 Opening
 DevTools shows us the output from the run, and you should see something like the
 output image below in the console: